 Just a quick search on Google and you will be able to find answers to most of your questions – what to take with, what and where to eat, what to be careful of, what not to do, what local customs you should be aware of, where to go, how to get there and etc.

 Sometimes, the more you find out, the more questions arise.
 And that is absolutely normal.
 If it helps to keep your head clear, write them all down – this will help with the planning process.
-If you don’t know anyone personally, or can’t find the answers via Google, feel free to ask other travellers on their blogs.
+If you don’t know anyone personally, or can’t find the answers via Google, feel free to ask other travelers on their blogs.
 They’ll be more than happy to help you out.

 Also, and this is what I kept reminding myself, if it is not an absolutely crucial question, it won’t hurt if you didn’t know all the answers.
 Leave some room for discovery for the actual trip.